egberts/egberts.github.io-src/content/articles/bind9-systemd.md

 Split-Horizon Instances
 -----------------------
 Instance is a variant.
-Instance is often used within unit template provided by systemd.
+Instance is often used within template unit services used by systemd.

-Instance are currently used in systemd as:
+In systemd, instances are used as:

 * Ethernet (or netdev) interfaces (for netlink devices)
 * User ID (for desktop/console sessions)
 * Device drives (tracking filesystem checks, errors)

-And for Bind9, we can extend this to represent the network-side of things like:
+And for Bind9, we can extend this instances to represent our network-side of things like:

 * public/private
 * external/internal